Justin Hughes (soccer)

-Justin Hughes (born April 23, 1985) is a former American soccer player, who currently works as an Investment Advisor with Renaissance Financial in Omaha, Nebraska.
+Justin Hughes (born April 23, 1985) is an American former soccer player, who currently works as an Investment Advisor with Renaissance Financial in Omaha, Nebraska.

 Career

 College and amateur

 Hughes was born in Wake Forest, North Carolina.
 He attended Wakefield High School, where he was an NSCAA adidas All-American, played club soccer for Raleigh CASL Elite, and played college soccer at the University of North Carolina Chapel Hill.
 At UNC he was named to the All-ACC Academic Team as a junior in 2005.

 During his college years Hughes also played with Raleigh Elite in the USL Premier Development League.

 Professional

 Hughes was drafted in the third round (36th overall) of the 2007 MLS SuperDraft by the Colorado Rapids.
 He played for the Rapids in the MLS Reserve Division, but never made a first team appearance, and after suffering a season-ending shoulder injury in 2008, was released at the end of the year.

-Hughes signed for the Real Maryland Monarchs in the USL Second Division in 2009, and made his professional debut on June 6, 2009 in a 2–0 loss to the Western Mass Pioneers.
+Hughes signed for the Real Maryland Monarchs in the USL Second Division in 2009, and made his professional debut on June 6, 2009, in a 2–0 loss to the Western Mass Pioneers.
 He retired August 2009 by Real Maryland Monarchs of the USL Second Division.